 For more insights on the tremendous and often misunderstood impact of fees on investment performance, read my other blog post: I Hate Fees and So Should You.

-3) Start early and stay for not losing money
+3) Start early and stay IN

 Another thing that Roberta did right is that she started investing early.
 She also did not chicken out and sell her investments when the stock market was going down.